Recycling Separation Process ♻️ – It’s Not That Complicated!

 Reports state that a new “invisible bar code” technology is being tested which aims to make recycling easier.

-Asked if what the digital bar code technology allows the facilities to do what could not be done before, Dr. Sharma said “Distinguishing food-grade plastics from non-food-grade plastics so that the right kind of plastic can be reused to manufacture new items.”
+Asked if the digital bar code technology allows the facilities to do what could not be done before, Dr Sharma said “Distinguishing food-grade plastics from non-food-grade plastics so that the right kind of plastic can be reused to manufacture new items.”

 Thankfully, people are now coming up with ways on how to remove – or at least reduce – pollution in the environment.

-Although the initiative is well-appreciated, humans – along with technology, – still have a long way to go for it to have a positive impact on Earth.
+Although the initiative is well-appreciated, humans, with the help of technology, still have a long way to go for it to have a positive impact on Earth.